AbUndMax/Java_ArgsParser/README.md

 # ArgsParser Library
 The ArgsParser Library is a comprehensive solution designed to simplify the process of handling command-line arguments in Java applications.
-With its user-friendly API, developers can easily define, parse, and access command-line parameters without the hassle of manual parsing.
+With its user-friendly API, parameters can easily be defined, parsed, and accessed.
-The tool supports a wide range of parameter types including Strings, Integers, Doubles, Booleans, and Characters, catering to diverse application needs.
+It removes complex exception handling by providing automatic checks on common command-line input errors The tool supports a wide range of parameter types including Strings, Integers, Doubles, Booleans, and Characters, catering to diverse application needs.